 Hi all!
 I finally got some time to post up news about my latest project, a fairy-tale inspired fantasy called “Fabled Kingdom”.
-I got book 1 (of 3) finished, and it’s now available in print and as ebooks.
-More on that later!
+It’s planned for 3 volumes, each with 7 chapters.

-NOTE: I’m serialising the first 2 volumes online here.
-I’ll be updating 4 pages every Friday.
+NOTE: I’ll be serialising the first 2 volumes online here.
+I’ll be updating 3-4 pages every Friday.

 PURCHASE AS EBOOKS